lsst-sitcom/sitcomtn-083/index.rst

 .. figure:: ./_static/histogram_frequency_of_failures.png
    :align: center

+   Figure 10.
 Frequency of failures with spatial distribution of the actuators.
 The direction of the Secondary failures are shown in orange on top of the corresponding bar.
    Primary actuators will always have failures in the Z direction.